7 Signs Your Service Desk Platform Needs a Migration in 2026

 This is the most telling of all service desk platform migration signs and the hardest one to see from the inside.
 When agents have a messaging group where they triage priority incidents because the platform’s notification system is unreliable, that is a workaround.
 When change approvals are collected via email because the change workflow is too cumbersome, that is a workaround.

 Workarounds feel like team ingenuity.
 In practice, they are a record of every place the platform has failed the operation.
-The count of active workarounds is one of the most honest diagnostics available to an IT leader.
+The count of active workarounds is one of the most reliable diagnostics available to an IT leader.

 Sign 7: Your Platform Has No AI Capability or Credible AI Roadmap